EmreToklu00/todolistapi/README.md

 ## Todolist API

 This simple Todolist API uses RESTful web services to store and manage tasks.
-Users can add, update, and delete their tasks.
+Users can add, update, and delete their tasks.This application is ideal for those who want to learn web api.

 ## Usage